joabemorais/tonalogy-api/README.md

 -   **Harmonic Analysis:** Evaluates chord progressions to determine their tonal characteristics.
 -   **Kripke Model:** Uses modal logic to model the "possible worlds" of a harmonic progression.
--   **Graphic Visualization:** Generates SVG graphs that represent the tonal journey of the chords.
+-   **Graphic Visualization:** Generates PNG graphs that represent the tonal journey of the chords.
+-   **Dark & Light Themes:** Support for both light and dark visualization themes with automatic color adaptation.
 -   **RESTful API:** A simple, HTTP-based interface for easy integration with other applications.

 ### 🛠️ Tech Stack